 incorporated under the Companies Law and operates as an international variable capital company under the ICIS Law.
 Its assets and unit holders are non-Cypriot residents and the share capital varies according to the participating investors at any given time.
 The share capital of the company is equal to the net asset value (NAV) of the shares of the company at any time.

 an international trust created under the International Trust Law and recognised to operate as an International Unit Trust Scheme under the ICIS Law.
 (See Cyprus International Trusts).
 The assets are owned by the Schemes Trust in fiduciary for the trust beneficiaries

 a limited partnership registered under the Partnerships Law and recognised to operate as an international investment limited partnership under the ICIS Law.
 As with all limited partnerships (see Partnerships), there must be a general partner appointed who manages the fund and is responsible for the assets and liabilities of the fund.
 The limited partner will also be a member of the scheme.
 A general partnership can also have companies as partners.

 Inner Workings of a Private ICIS

-Legal Advisors: The ICIS’s lawyers draft various documentation such as the Memorandum and Articles of Association in the case of variable capital company (or partnership agreement or trust deed) and attend to the legal formation, licensing and regulatory compliance of the private ICIS both upon formation and afterwards.
-As recognised leaders in this practice area, ANASTASIOS ANTONIOU LLC covers the full range of a private fund’s legal needs.
+The ICIS’s lawyers draft various documentation such as the Memorandum and Articles of Association in the case of variable capital company (or partnership agreement or trust deed) and attend to the legal formation, licensing and regulatory compliance of the private ICIS both upon formation and afterwards.
+As recognised leaders in this practice area, we address the full range of a private fund’s legal needs.

-contact us at firstname.lastname@example.org discuss how you can setup a private investment fund and receive our legal services and advice.
+Contact us to discuss how you can setup a private investment fund and receive our legal services and advice.